wxleong/tpm2-cmd-ref/README.md

 <ins><b>tpm2_nvcertify</b></ins>

-Provides attestation of the contents of an NV index.
+Provides attestation of the content of an NV index.
 An example:

 ```all
 $ dd bs=1 count=32 </dev/urandom >data